 We often are asked at planting events and TreeAdoptions: How does TreesCharlotte select its trees?
 Erin Oliverio, the City of Charlotte’s Tree Canopy Manager, reveals the secret formula:

 - First, we work off the City’s approved species list, which is made up of native and naturalized trees that thrive in Charlotte’s urban environment.
 That list has about 60 species.

 - We work with three N.C. nurseries – Panther Creek Nursery, Scottree Nursery and Worthington Farms – several years in advance to figure out which species and quantities they can provide.
 We meet again about six months before each planting season to get an update on the crops and finalize our shopping list.

-- Our trees are generally 2-4 years old and sized for 7-gallon containers.
+- Our trees are generally 2-4 years old and sized for up to 7-gallon containers.

 - When the growers deliver our trees (usually the day before or day of an event), TreesCharlotte and City staff inspect them for any obvious problems.